Hit enter to search

 Although NNU will not require proof of vaccination for involvement in on-campus activities or opportunities, please note that some of our outside partner organizations/activities such as internships, student teaching, clinicals, travel groups, and/or athletics may.
 Please consult with your advisor, professors and/or coach to determine if you will need to provide proof of vaccination for any activities involving campus partners.
 Also, if you choose not to vaccinate and contract or are exposed to one of the illnesses listed on the Immunization Record and Document of Informed Choice, you may be asked to quarantine/isolate away from campus at your own expense.
 This time away could range from a couple of days to several months, depending upon the situation.

-Will face coverings be required on campus this fall?
+Will face coverings be required on campus?

 What are the plans for classes this fall?